Packet-Batch/PB-Common/README.md

                 # The maximum payload length in bytes (payload is randomly generated).
                 max: 0

-                # If true, the program will only generate one payload per thread and generic the checksums once.
+            # If true, the application will only generate one payload per thread between the minimum and maximum lengths and generate the checksums once.
 In many cases, this will result in a huge performance gain because generating random payload per packet consumes a lot of CPU cycles depending on the payload length.
             static: false

-            # If true, the program will read data from the file 'exact' (below) is set to.
+            # If true, the application will read data from the file 'exact' (below) is set to.
 The data within the file should be in the same format as the 'exact' setting without file support which is hexadecimal and separated by a space (e.g. "FF FF FF FF 59").
             isfile: false

             # If true, will parse the payload (either in 'exact' or the file within 'exact') as a string instead of hexadecimal.